Workflows

 - You're delegating multiple related tasks from a plan

-See Delegating tasks for the slash command setup.
+See Skills for the skill setup.

 Finishing work